Ariel Elkin

-Ariel Elkin (born April 12, 2007) is an Israeli racing driver who competes the 2025 USF Pro 2000 Championship driving for TJ Speed Motorsports.
+Ariel Elkin (born April 12, 2007) is an Israeli racing driver who last competed in the 2025 USF Pro 2000 Championship driving for TJ Speed Motorsports.

 Career

 Italian Formula 4

 Elkin made his single-seater debut in 2023, joining Jenzer Motorsport to compete in Italian F4.
 In his only season in the series, Elkin took a best result of seventh at Vallelunga and finished 17th in the overall standings at season's end.

 United States Formula 4

-At the end of 2023 Elkin competed in Formula 4 United States for International Motorsport at the season-ending round at Circuit of the Americas, taking a best result of second in race two among the three races.
+At the end of 2023, Elkin competed in Formula 4 United States for International Motorsport at the season-ending round at Circuit of the Americas, taking a best result of second in race two among the three races.

 USF Juniors

-In 2024 Elkin competed in USF Juniors with International Motorsport.
+In 2024, Elkin competed in USF Juniors with International Motorsport.
 He scored his first victory at Barber, before scoring two more wins in the following eleven races to end the season fourth in the standings on 278 points.